sagemath/trac_to_gh/Issue 5886.md

 # Issue 5886: Bug in free module homomorphism creation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5886

 Original creator: was